wp-plugins/resume-submissions-job-postings/readme.txt

 * Fixed: Attachment security vulnerability
 * Added: jQuery library function call since some themes don't always call it
 * Added: Blank index file
-* Coding: Refromated the way the posting are called
+* Coding: Reformated the way the posting are called
 * Bug Fix: Date would not show in the widget or on some postings

 = 2.5.1 =